juju-solutions/bigdata-community/_posts/2015-09-22-syslog-analytics-with-apache-hadoop-flume.md

 * Submit a Spark job
 * Spark uses the YARN Master to send work to (and retrieve results from) Compute Slaves
-* The Spark web interface lets you view job status and results
+* The Zeppelin web interface lets you view job status and results

 The "Submit a Spark job" bullet is certainly vague.
 You *could* SSH to the Spark unit and manually submit a job.
 For example, estimate &pi; with the